Male Mental Health

-When it comes to healthcare, men usually present with mental health concerns as a secondary topic – we’re more likely to talk about a physical complaint and then slip in that we’re feeling overstressed, tired, disconnected, lonely, or have a head full of worries.
+When it comes to healthcare, men usually present with mental health concerns as a secondary topic – they're more likely to talk about a physical complaint and then slip in that they're feeling overstressed, tired, disconnected, lonely, or have a head full of worries.
 It makes sense – it can be hard to know where to start, and often hard to be vulnerable.
 In the time of creeping uncertainties and global pandemics, we face additional stresses that we have never really faced before.
 Now more than ever, we need to take a clearer step when it comes to taking care of ourselves and those around us.

 Who’s on your team?

 Consider who you have on your team.
 Who do you go to for mental health help if you need it?
-In my own research into men’s help seeking, men said they would talk to a Psychologist or close friend as their second and third choice and to their GP as their first point of call.
+In research into men’s help seeking, men said they would talk to a Psychologist or close friend as their second and third choice and to their GP as their first point of call.

 It’s important that your relationship with your GP is a relationship of trust, and one that gives you permission to lay your cards on the table.
-The GP relationship is arguably the most important relationships in our healthcare team.
-If you don’t already have a regular GP, I encourage you to seek one out.
+The GP relationship is arguably the most important relationships in your healthcare team.
+If you don’t already have a regular GP, we encourage you to seek one out.
 Ask friends, family or work colleagues for their recommendations.
 Or otherwise invest some time to look at websites for local GP practices to read the biographies of their GPs.
 Pick a GP that seems like they’re going to be a good fit for you and your needs.

 Regardless of whether you already have a regular GP or are picking a new GP – do your bit to help them to help you.